 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Chimichurri is the deservedly famous herb sauce of Argentina, and in short, it makes everything better.
 It’s herby, tangy, garlicky, a little tart, a little spicy, and just fresh, bright, and zingy all around.

-Chimichurri sauce is typically served with a steak of some kind, and is the classic accompaniment to sirloin cap (or picanha).
+Chimichurri sauce is typically served with a steak of some kind and is the classic accompaniment to sirloin cap (or picanha).
 It is an uncooked sauce, usually made with parsley and garlic, often other herbs, and often a splash of something acidic like vinegar or lemon juice.
 If you want a spicier chimichurri sauce, you can add more red pepper flakes and garlic to the recipe, or you can try Ramp Chimichurri Sauce.
 It tastes even better the day after it’s made, and it takes about 10 minutes to make!

 The cilantro is optional, and many Argentinean cooks don’t include it in their chimichurri.
 Cilantro lovers appreciate the addition, but cilantro haters, not so much, so pick the option that works for your group.